kaizen-ai/kaizenflow/market_data/data_pipeline_architecture.md

-# Data processing pipeline
+# Data pipeline
-- We use a layered approach to split the complexity / responsibilities of processing data from original sources to DataFlow nodes in multiple stages
+- The data pipeline processes data from the vendor format into a common format that can be used by DataFlow nodes

-- Empirically it seems that 2 layers are enough
+- We use a layered approach to split the complexity / responsibilities of processing the data

-- In brief:
+- Empirically it seems that 2 layers are enough, in brief:
-    - `ImClient` adapts from the vendor to a standard format
+    - `ImClient` adapts from the vendor data to a standard internal "MarketData" format
-    - `MarketData` adds "behaviors" that are orthogonal to vendors, e.g.,
+    - `MarketData` implements "behaviors" that are orthogonal to vendors, e.g.,
         - RealTime or Historical
         - Stitched
           - = "overlap" multiple data sources giving a single view of the data
-          - E.g., the data from the last day comes from a RT source and the data before that comes from an historical source
+          - E.g., the data from the last day comes from a real-time source while the data before that comes from an historical source
       - Replayed
-          - = serialize the data to disk and read it back, implementing also knowledge time as-of semantic
+          - = serialize the data to disk and read it back, implementing also knowledge time as-of-time semantic
-          - This behavior is orthogonal to RealTime, Historical, Stitched, i.e., one can replay any MarketData, including an already replayed one
+          - This behavior is orthogonal to RealTime, Historical, Stitched, i.e., one can replay any `MarketData`, including an already replayed one

 # Data format for `ImClient` / `MarketData` pipeline
 - Both `ImClient` and `MarketData` have an output format that is enforced by the base and the derived classes together
 - `ImClient` and `MarketData` have 3 interfaces each:
-    1) an external "input" format for a `MarketData` / `ImClient` class
+    1) an external "input" format for a class
         - format of the data as input to a class derived from `MarketData` / `ImClient`
-    2) an internal "input" format of `MarketData` / `ImClient`
+    2) an internal "input" format
-        - format that derived classes need to follow so that the corresponding base class can do its job, applying common transformations to all `MarketData` / `ImClient` classes
+        - format that derived classes need to follow so that the corresponding base class can do its job, i.e., apply common transformations to all `MarketData` / `ImClient` classes
     3) an external "output" format
         - format of the data outputted by any derived class from `MarketData` / `ImClient`